Heat pump vs gas boiler: How do they compare?

 So, if you ask yourself 'should I swap my gas boiler for a heat pump?', you need to be aware that you'll likely need to update your existing radiators and pipework, as well as your heat source, in an existing home.

-The slow heat that is required to optimise a heat pump is best suited to a very well insulated building and a gradual build up of the temperature over a long period of time.
+The slow heat that is required to optimise a heat pump means they are often best suited to a very well insulated building due to the gradual build up of the temperature over a long period of time.

 It is generally accepted that a ground source heat pump is better suited to larger properties, while either an air source heat pump or ground source heat pump is suitable for properties under around 300m2.